Not all black folks embrace the n-word

 Recommended Read: “The bigot across the hall ~ The racist neighbor in my building, and the landlord who appeased him”

 And around the time I started dealing with unapologetically racist people in my college years, I started taking note of this pattern.
 We’re the only group who is persistent about using slave terminology to describe each other.
 And if you dare to critique it, somehow the people reading it assume you must be African and “forgot you were black.”
-How in the world did you make this grand leap — with someone born and raised in Chicago?!
+Meanwhile, I was born and raised in Chicago in a predominantly black neighborhood.